yodrew/yodrew.github.io/_pages/front/foreword.md

 Then it disappeared. _Why_?
 The need gripped me to solve this mystery.
 After a long investigation, I did.*

 The solution included a way to recover joy.
 Freud had identified the destroyer of joy: trauma.
-I discovered the essential condition nature provides us to heal from trauma: darkness, used restfully.
+I discovered the essential condition nature provides us to heal from trauma: darkness used restfully.

 Joy comes from health, not achievement or acquisition.
-It comes from being, not doing or having.
+It comes from being, not from doing or having.
 It is the feeling of being fully alive.
 It means all is well with oneself.

 Lack of joy---suffering---comes from damage from trauma.
 Given profound rest in darkness, trauma heals by itself, and joy returns.